wutdahail34/phexus/README.md

-add gun spin and tetris
+add eggy car and tetris